Satsang: Non-Template Way to Bliss

 Googling for technical definitions of Satsangs will give you many descriptions: And I found this one pretty close to what has been our experience.
 Satsang is a Sanskrit word that means “gathering together for the truth” or, more simply, “being with the truth.”
 Truth is what is real, what exists.
 So all there is, is Truth.

-A few quotes on Satsang from the Founder of The Art of Living Foundation, His Holiness Pujya Gurudev Sri Sri Ravi Shankar ji who is the inspiration behind this journey of ours:
+A few quotes on Satsang from the Founder of The Art of Living Foundation, His Holiness Pujya Gurudev Sri Sri Ravi Shankar ji who is the inspiration and the guide for this journey of ours:

 • “Satsang, the company of the Truth, is the resting place for the mind and the spirit.